CDC report says contact sports are the leading cause of concussions in teens

 According to the authors, both of these findings are likely related to boys and older children being more likely to participate in contact sports compared to girls or younger children.

 This is supported by the finding that contact sports like football, soccer, basketball, lacrosse, ice hockey, and wrestling led to twice as many TBI-related emergency room visits compared to non-contact sports.
-Compared to recreational activities like playing on a playground, contact sports were more than four times as likely to result in a brain injury.

 However, the report notes that playground activities did contribute to a significant proportion of TBI-related emergency room visits in children under 9.